 Wives in porn, by the way, are not typically having sex with their husbands.

-For more data porn, visit Millward’s site.Lisa Wade is a professor of sociology at Occidental College.
+For more data porn, visit Millward’s site.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.